Cynicollision/w3wpHUD/README.md

 ```
 ### Installation

-You can find w3wp HUD in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/f6b20277-984e-4c4b-a3ac-f1713f2437cd).
+You can find w3wp HUD in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Cynicollision.w3wpHUD).

 Alternatively, you can clone and build it yourself.
-You will need to install the Visual Studio 2017 SDK in order to do so.
+You will need to install the [Visual Studio SDK](https://docs.microsoft.com/en-us/visualstudio/extensibility/installing-the-visual-studio-sdk?view=vs-2019) in order to do so.

 1. Clone this repository.
 2. Build w3wpHUD.sln.
-2. Run the generated w3wpHUD.vsix to install the extension (located in "bin/" directory).
+2. Run (double-click) the generated w3wpHUD.vsix to install the extension (located in "bin/" directory).

 ### Usage Instructions